Skip to main content

 EOF

-Setting rmi.port to the same value as port prevents RMI from using a random second port, which simplifies firewall and Docker networking.
+Setting rmi.port to the same value as port keeps RMI from picking a random second port, which simplifies firewall and Docker networking.

-For Docker deployments, the Jetty image requires a custom Dockerfile to enable the jmx module during build.
-JMX remote access flags are passed via JAVA_OPTIONS:
+For Docker, the Jetty image needs a custom Dockerfile to enable the jmx module at build time; the remote-access flags are passed via JAVA_OPTIONS:

 jetty/Dockerfile